andrew/ultimate-awesome/README.md

 - [awesome-scriptable](https://github.com/dersvenhesse/awesome-scriptable) - A curated list of awesome Scriptable scripts and widgets.
 - [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch) - Papers, repository and other data about anime or manga research.
 Please let me know if you have information that the list does not include.
+- [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
 - [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
-- [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
 - [awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) - A curated list of NLP resources focused on Transformer networks, attention mechanism, GPT, BERT, ChatGPT, LLMs, and transfer learning.
 - [courses](https://github.com/learn-anything/courses) - Awesome Courses.
-- [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
 - [awesome-image-captioning](https://github.com/zhjohnchan/awesome-image-captioning) - A curated list of image captioning and related area resources. :-).
 - [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.